 Observer pattern

-While pizza required you to do some manual labor — taking the slices, observer requires you to just “subscribe” to pizza and the slices will come to you.
+While pizza requires you to do some manual labor — taking the slices, the observer requires you to just “subscribe” to pizza and the slices will come to you.
 But, maybe pizza is not the best metaphor here.

 Imagine coming to your grandmother and saying: “Hey, grandma, I am hungry”.
 And suddenly, faster than the rocket, your grandma starts making pancakes.
 You can sit tight until the first pancake arrives.
 And soon after the next one will come.
 If your grandma is like mine, eventually you’ll have to say: “I’m full”, otherwise the pancakes will be coming endlessly.